-- Anyone with flu-like symptoms should stay home until 24 hours after symptoms abate, which is typically 7-10 days from the onset of symptoms.
+- Anyone with flu-like symptoms should stay home until 24 hours after symptoms subside.
+This can last 7-10 days from the onset of symptoms.

 - If you are a student, visit Student Health Services (SHS).
 SHS is open Monday-Friday 10:00am-3:00pm through May term.
 Call 801.832.2239 to make an appointment.

-- If you are faculty or staff, visit your Primary Health Care Provider or Salt Lake Valley Health Department.
+- If you are faculty or staff, visit your health care provider.